ArchiveBox/ArchiveBox/README.md

 You can open `service/index.html` to view your archive.  (favicons will appear next to each title once it has finished downloading)

+If you have any trouble, see the [Troubleshooting](#Troubleshooting) section at the bottom.

 ## Manual Setup

 If you don't like `sudo` running random setup scripts off the internet (which you shouldn't), you can follow these manual setup instructions: